- What is Eurofound?

 Does Eurofound carry out research on request?

 Eurofound only carries out research on the basis of the Work Programmes adopted by its Governing Board.
-However, in areas where it has existing data, it offers a limited customised reports service to core stakeholder organisations.
+However, in areas where it has existing data, it offers a limited ad-hoc information requests service to core stakeholder organisations.

 Who pays for Eurofound?